Arceot/huawei-preliminary-data/README.md

  Actually, I'm not sure it is true or not.

- If it's worong, leave me message in Issues.
+ If it's worong, leave me a message in Issues.